Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Morphisms of nominal spectral spaces

 \begin{prop} $G$ from Definitions~\ref{defn.G} and~\ref{defn.Gg} is a functor from $\inspecta^\f{op}$ to $\india$. \end{prop} \begin{proof} By Theorem~\ref{thrm.T.to.G.obj} $G$ maps objects of $\inspecta^\f{op}$ to objects of $\india$.

-Now consider a morphism $g:\ns T'\equivarto \ns T$ in the sense of Definition~\ref{defn.morphism}; the interesting part is to check that $G(g)_{\ns T}$---that is, $g^\mone_{\ns T'}$---is a morphism in the sense of Definition~\ref{defn.hom.impredicative}.
+Now consider a morphism $g:\ns T'\equivarto \ns T$ in the sense of Definition~\ref{defn.morphism}; the interesting part is to check that $G(g)_{\ns T}$---that is, $(g_{\ns T'})^\mone$---is a morphism in the sense of Definition~\ref{defn.hom.impredicative}.

 We may drop subscripts henceforth.
-If $U\in\ctop{\ns T}$, so $U$ is compact, and since $g$ is assumed spectral in Definition~\ref{defn.morphism} we know $g^\mone(U)$ is also compact.
+If $U\in\ctop{\ns T}$, so $U$ is compact, then since $g$ is assumed spectral in Definition~\ref{defn.morphism} also $g^\mone(U)$ is compact.
 It is routine to check that $g^\mone$ preserves the top $\ttop$ and bottom elements ($|\ns T|$ and $\varnothing$ respectively) and interacts correctly with intersections and unions.

 It remains to show that $g^\mone$ is equivariant, commutes with the $\sigma$-action, and commutes with $\freshcap{a}$.